 What type of permit(s) do we need?
 This tool is designed to help users determine what type of environmental permits they need and provide the forms to apply for these permits.
 This easy-to-use tool will ask you a few simple questions to determine your needs.
 Let's get started!

 General Stormwater Permits for Missouri’s Industrial Activities: Unless a site-specific permit is required, the regulated industry will be required to meet the conditions of these general permits.

 Phase II Highlights for Industrial Permits

 - There are still 11 categories of industrial classifications covering 30 sectors of industrial activity that are required to obtain Stormwater discharge permits.
-However, the North American Industry Classification System has replaced the U.S. Standard Industrial Classification System.
-Both systems classify establishments by their primary type of activity.
+The North American Industry Classification System classifies establishments by their primary type of activity.